MMMZZZZ/Jellyfin-Migrator/README.md

 # Jellyfin-Migrator

 Script to migrate an entire Jellyfin database.

+**Update 2022-05-03: Unfortunately it doesn't work (yet).
+Jellyfin doesn't throw any errors but during the regular library scan it "recognizes" that the entire library has been swapped (because all the paths changed).
+So it tosses everything out of the window and rescans.
+Fixing this will take serious amounts of work.
+Though at least the watch stats and the other settings are indeed properly migrated.**

 ## Index